ayeressian/db-viewer-component/README.md

 # db-viewer-component

-Database viewer web component.
-This web component can be used to view database diagrams.
+Database schema viewer web component.
+This web component can be used to view interactive database diagrams.
 See an [example](https://stackblitz.com/edit/db-viewer-component-simple-example).

 Note: This component doesn't work on old browsers that don't support web components.